Zetneki/Blackjack/README.md

 # Blackjack

-This is a simple Blackjack game written in C during my first year of university.
+This is a simple Blackjack game written in C during my first semester of university.
 It follows standard Blackjack rules, allowing the player to hit, stand, and compete against the dealer.

 ## Features
 - Command-line interface